PrathicaShettyM/Git_Tutorials/CloneAProject.md

-# Push codes to a remote repository
+# Clone and push codes to a remote repository

 1. Clone the repository to your local machine using "git clone" command.